Annie Pearson, Viscountess Cowdray: Personal life

 Lady Cowdray was an avid art collector and patron of the arts.
 She commissioned the painting The Red Ruin by James Pryde.
 She was painted by John Singer Sargent and Sir William Orpen.

 In November 1931, a thief broke into Lady Cowdray's home and stole £8,000 worth of jewellery from her granddaughter, Joan Pearson.

 Lady Cowdray's great-grandson Iain Murray became the 10th Duke of Atholl.
 The duke's estate, Blair Castle, was in financial ruin at the time he inherited it.
-To protect it from being sold off, Lady Cowdray paid off the bank debt and gifted a large sum of money to her granddaughter Angela Pearson, the duke's mother, to set up a The Blair Charitable Trust.
+To protect it from being sold off, Lady Cowdray paid off the bank debt and gifted a large sum of money to her granddaughter Angela Pearson, the duke's mother, to set up The Blair Charitable Trust.
 Her financial contributions toward saving Blair Castle were covered on the BBC Two documentary film The Last Dukes.

 She was made a Dame Grand Cross of the Order of the British Empire in January 1932.

-The poet, broadcaster and socialite Nadja Malacrida was her niece.

 Death and legacy

 Lady Cowdray died on 15 April 1932 at the Hôtel Ritz Paris.
+She was buried at Saint-Germain-en-Laye, and honoured in the Pearson memorial at Echt, Aberdeenshire.